Outcast (video game): Legacy and sequel

-On September 17, 2021, THQ Nordic announced an official sequel titled Outcast 2: A New Beginning, is scheduled to be released for Microsoft Windows, PlayStation 5 and Xbox Series X/S. It is being developed by Appeal, while THQ Nordic to be serve as the game's publisher.
+On September 17, 2021, THQ Nordic announced an official sequel titled Outcast 2: A New Beginning for Microsoft Windows, PlayStation 5 and Xbox Series X/S. It was developed by Appeal, while THQ Nordic serving as the game's publisher.
+In August 2023, the game was renamed to Outcast: A New Beginning.
+It was eventually released on March 15, 2024.